cantel/MyATLASProject/README.md

 ## Helpful links

-### How is this defined?
+### What is this, how is that defined?

-Looking to learn about particle definitions, detector layout and the general workings of ATLAS and the LHC, take a look here http://opendata.atlas.cern/books/current/get-started/_book/
+Looking to learn about particle definitions, the ATLAS detector layout and the general workings of ATLAS and the LHC?
+Take a look here: http://opendata.atlas.cern/books/current/get-started/_book/

 ### What datasets can I explore?